uwsd/Development-Android/ComprehensiveBootcamp/README.md

 Me helped the solution from https://stackoverflow.com/questions/59094029/unnecessarily-replacing-a-task-that-does-not-exist-is-not-supported?#59187223:

 **If you are using gradle then delete your .gradle folder and run gradle again.**

+This solution means: Close Android Studio, then simple delete the .gradle folder and rerun Android Studio and this error should be gone.

+---